 - Sharing a bed with parents or

 - Being too warm or overbundled

-There are no symptoms of SIDS that can be used to prevent it.
+signs of SIDS that can be used to prevent it.

-the cause of death is unexplained after a complete investigation.
+the cause of death is unexplained after a full investigation.
 An investigation

 - Examining the body after death

 - Examining where the death took

 - Reviewing the baby’s symptoms or

 - Any other related health history